wultra/wultra-docs/docs/tutorials/Biometric-Liveness-Verification/Readme.md

 }
 ```

-Use the `userId` value used in previous step and the `reference` value generated in the previous step.
+Use the `userId` value used in first step and the `reference` value generated in the first step.

 In case of Innovatrics, the request is following:
 ```json